The On-Going Safety of Home Delivered Meal Kits

 The danger zone is greater than 41 degrees.
 If a delivered meal, or any food, remains at this temperature or higher for over 4 hours - it's considered unsafe and should be thrown away.
 At that 4 hours mark and beyond, the bad bugs begin to grow with ease.
 This is when the chance of food poisoning ramps up.

-- Even if refrigerated safely and promptly, cook food with a minimum internal temperature to maintain its safety.
+Even if refrigerated safely and promptly, food must be cooked with a specific minimum internal temperature to maintain its safety.

 Even if you didn’t cue up Maverick, Goose, and Viper because your food didn’t enter the danger zone you'll still need to follow safe cooking rules.